How did this Toronto-Based Startup, League, Become the First Healthcare Unicorn in Canada?

 The startup recognized that health benefits are among the top three priorities for the person searching for a job in the US, Canada, and Western European nations.

 On the other side, for employers, healthcare is the top expense that needs to be reduced.

 Therefore, it provides a platform for employers and healthcare providers to deliver personalized healthcare experiences to their employees or patients with a cost-efficient approach.

-It has developed an end-to-end platform that works on the top of healthcare provides and enables employers and HR managers to offer competitive solutions to the employees.
+It has developed an end-to-end platform that works on the top of healthcare providers and enables employers and HR managers to offer competitive solutions to employees.

-The best thing about League is, it helps its clients to analyze how their healthcare plans are performing and to see the healthcare benefits they are offering are actually improving employees’ morale.
+The best thing about League is, that it helps its clients to analyze how their healthcare plans are performing and to see the healthcare benefits they are offering are improving employees’ morale.

 Top problems League solves